andrewmarx/paper-template/README.md

 pandoc paper.md -s -o out/output.html --filter=pandoc-fignos --filter=pandoc-eqnos --filter pandoc-tablenos --filter=pandoc-citeproc --mathjax
 ```

+If all works well, you should get a html document in the *out/* folder.

 ### DOCX

 To create the docx (doc is also available but with less customization), use the following command: